 This form is derived from plant sources and supplements.
 Here is a little plow into science journals for your information.

-Mushrooms: We will totally ignore the first thought that came into your head.
-I was talking about the shiitake and maitake mushrooms.
-They synthesize an abundance of ultraviolet light.
+- Mushrooms: We will ignore the first thought that came into your head.
+I was talking about the shiitake and maitake mushrooms (not those shrooms).
+The plant mushroom synthesizes an abundance of ultraviolet light.
 If you eat these mushrooms, they make excellent sources of Vitamin D2.

 Vitamin D3 Cholecalciferol